qgiaong/giaonq/_posts/2021-11-14-vnmese-food-classify.md

   teaser: /assets/images/vnmesefood.jpg
   overlay_filter: 0.5
 ---
+Six years away from home, what I miss the most about Vietnam are the wonderful dishes.
+I miss the freshness, the flavorfulness, the perfect balance within each dish.
+The Vietnamese cuisine is characterised with using fresh ingredients (most households do the grocery shopping everyday!), harmony of texture and flavors, minimal use of oil, and a lot of fresh herbs.

+In this post, we are going to employ the [fastai](https://www.fast.ai/) deep learning framework to train a classification model for Vietnamese dishes and serve the trained model as a web application with [Streamlit](https://streamlit.io/).
+For the classification task, we select a list of dishes we want to classify and download the images from the internet to create our custom dataset.

+A demo of the app is available [here](https://share.streamlit.io/qgiaong/vnmesefood_classsificator/main/app.py).

 # Create and prepare the dataset
-We can create a custom dataset using the [Bing Image Downloader took](https://github.com/gurugaurav/bing_image_downloader).
+One of the most important step for any classification task is to create a labeled dataset, i.e., each data point is assigned to a specific class.
+For many tasks, there are already curated, well-maintained datasets that one can use, but it is not always the case.
+Instead, we can create a custom labeled image dataset by collecting data from the internet.

+A simple way to search for training data is to use [Bing Image Downloader](https://github.com/gurugaurav/bing_image_downloader), which is a python package that helps download and search images from the Bing API.
+The package can be installed with `pip`.
 Note that the older version 1.0.4 yields much better result than the verion 1.1.1.
 Download the images for training is as simple as:

 ```python